BernardoMG/dev-reTHINK-Hackathon/2nd Challenge.md

 # 2nd Challenge

 Each team should develop a chat application that uses the `XHyperty` and `Group Chat Manager` hyperties that can deployed from the `hysmart.rethink.ptinovacao.pt` catalogue.
 The `XHyperty` hyperty generates a code according to the name of your team that should be passed an input.
-The `GroupChatManager` hyperty main functionality is to handle text conversations among groups, including:
+The `Group Chat Manager` hyperty main functionality is to handle text conversations among groups, including:

  * Creation of a new Group Chat with possibility to invite users to join it